jglopezre/three-column-preview-card-component/README.md

 ### What I learned

-This challenge allow me to practicin more with auto-selection tags like `*:nth-child()` of CSS and nested values on SCSS using SASS languaje for styles.
-Instead I used flex-box for sorting elements, the flex-wrap it was not better way to sort elements in mobile view, for solving this, I used `@media` css properti and set break width resolution for changing some values and sort all card into a column.
+This challenge allow me to practicing more with auto-selection tags like `*:nth-child()` of CSS and nested values on SCSS using SASS languaje for styles.
+Instead I used flex-box for sorting elements, the flex-wrap it was not better way to sort elements in mobile view, for solving this, I used `@media` css property and set break width resolution for changing some values and sort all card into a column.

 ```scss